-However, we all know that many teacher do not update their gradebook daily, or even weekly.
-Some teachers would wait until near the deadline so progress report to update their grades.
+However, we all know that many teachers do not update their gradebook daily or even weekly.
+Some teachers would wait until near the deadlines of progress reports to update their grades.
 How do you expect all students, especially high-risk students, to be motivated and complete the work on time?

 Before the pandemic, we interact with students daily to provide them with different forms of feedback that help students build their self-efficacy.
-Likewise, students’ daily interactions at schools help motivate themselves to do well in school.
+Likewise, students’ daily interactions at school help motivate them to do well in school.

 Hybrid and distance learning makes it challenging for teachers to build rapport to keep their students motivated.
 If teachers take days and weeks to update students’ grades and provide meaningful feedback, many students are left behind.

 We use our Learning Management System website and specific strategies to streamline grading and provide students meaningful feedback instantly in our classes.
 Using a comprehensive Learning Management System website, we can redefine our activities that allow students to track students’ progress and build their self-efficiency.
 Most importantly, the gradebook is adaptive, so students can make up missing assignments for re-attempt to improve their grades at their own time.
 More importantly, it allows students to learn or relearn the content to build mastery.

 All students have access to this detailed and comprehensive gradebook to self-assess their learning outcomes.
 Students can also quickly identify their mistakes, weaknesses, or missing work to make up at their convenience without having to ask their students (at the discretion of their teacher’s preferences or setting).